dart-lang/site-www/src/content/guides/packages.md

 To identify out-of-date packages that require editing the pubspec, use [`dart pub outdated`][outdated].

-## Getting dependencies in production - `pub get --enforce-lockfile`
+## Get dependencies for production

 In some cases `dart pub get` will not give you the exact versions locked in `pubspec.lock`.
 For example: